perty/elm-navigation-test/README.md

 Main msg: : UrlChange { fragment = Nothing, host = "localhost", path = "/details", port_ = Just 3005, protocol = Http, query = Just "id=4" }
 ````

+### Shared state update

+The `Listing` page demonstrates how a page can update the shared state.
+When user
+press the _button_ to select a book, `Listing` returns a `SharedStateUpdate AddBookId`
+as result from the update function.
+Clicking on the link has not that effect.

+In the `Main.updateRouter` function,
+`SharedState.update`  gets the `SharedUpdate` message and
+has the opportunity to update the shared state.

 ## Structure and Responsibilities

 The main module relies on the `Routing.Router` module to know about the